-AuthorizationCopyRights results in an authentication dialog depends on whether the Security Server has already cached the required credential.
+AuthorizationCopyRights results in a dialog depends on whether the Security Server has already cached the required credential.

 The only way to guarantee that a credential acquired when you request a right is not shared with other authorization instances is to destroy the credential.
 To do so, call the

 There are three main scenarios that involve Authorization Services: simple self-restricted applications, factored applications, and installers.